Codes and Signals for Radio Communications!

 In 1912 the U.S. Department of Commerce, Bureau of Navigation, issued instructions about radio call signs.
 By international agreement, the U.S. was assigned the license prefixes KDA through KZZ as well as any prefixes beginning with the letters N and W. At that time, the letter Q was set aside for use in abbreviations.
 Radio operators still use these Q abbreviations.

 A system of Q codes, either verbally during radio transmissions or telegraphically when sending Morse Code messages by radio.
 If the three letter code, beginning with a Q, ends with a question mark the Q code sender is asking a question.
 QRM is the code for “bad signal,” possibly due to radio interference or a very weak signal.
+After some time the long-range CB radios make there stand in the market which covers the area up to 30 miles and help to solve out the problem of weak signal even in crowded areas.
+You can check some of them here.

 Roger, 10-4, over and out has been replaced by the slang term “copy that.”
 That worn out cliché is overworked in many modern movies, most times accompanied by bad acting and over dramatization.
 I guess it’s supposed to sound “military” or official but, for me, its a real turn-off usually causing me to search for another movie to watch.